-During the COVID-19 pandemic, going outside to enjoy nature and the fresh air has felt more essential than ever.
+No matter what the season in Oregon, going outside to enjoy nature and the fresh air is more essential than ever.
 Now may just be the perfect time to take up the meditative, educational and inclusive hobby known as birding — an easy social-distancing activity year-round, including the fall and winter months. “[Birding] is for everybody,” says Gregory Smith, a field biologist and former Audubon member who now leads birding trips for the Portland nonprofit Wild Diversity.
 “It’s really easy to get into because birds are absolutely everywhere.”

 Birding, or bird-watching, is a solo or group activity of regularly observing and identifying species of birds, including their migration patterns and behavior.
 You can spot them with your naked eye, but it’s even more enthralling if you can use binoculars or a telescope.